-If your claim is approved, your deductible will be applied when your insurance company issues your payout.
-You won't ever have to write a check or make a payment to your insurer.
-They'll simply subtract your deductible amount from your claim's approved payout.
-So, if you have a claim approved for $5,000 and your deductible is $250, your insurance company will issue you a check for $4,750.
+You pay your deductible any time you file a claim under a coverage that carries a deductible, assuming the damage is covered and costs more than your deductible amount.
+If your claim is approved, your deductible will typically be applied when your insurance company issues your payout.
+You generally don't have to write a check or make a payment to your insurer.
+They simply subtract your deductible amount from your claim's approved payout.
+Suppose you have a claim approved for $5,000, and your deductible is $250.
+In that case, your insurance company will issue you a check for $4,750.

-If the other driver is officially deemed at fault, their insurance company can pay for your repairs if you choose, and you won't have to pay your deductible.
-Or, if you have collision coverage, you can choose to go through your own insurer who will seek reimbursement (including your deductible) from the other driver's insurance company.
-In situations where fault is shared, you may end up paying all or part of your deductible.
+If the other driver is officially deemed at fault, their insurance company can pay for your repairs if you file them, and you won't have to pay your deductible.
+If you have collision coverage, you can also choose to go through your own insurer, who will seek reimbursement (including your deductible) from the other driver's insurance company.
+In situations where fault is shared, you may end up paying all or part of your auto insurance deductible.

-Keep in mind, if you're hit by an uninsured or underinsured driver, a deductible may apply to your uninsured/underinsured motorist property damage coverage in certain states.
+Keep in mind, if an uninsured or underinsured driver hits you, a deductible may apply to your uninsured/underinsured motorist property damage coverage in certain states.

 Another person files a claim against your liability coverage

-There is no deductible on a liability claim.
-That means you pay nothing out of pocket for an accident claim in which your insurer pays for the damages and/or injuries you caused to another person, up to your policy's limits.
+There is no car insurance deductible on a liability claim, meaning you pay nothing out-of-pocket for an accident in which your insurer pays for the damages and/or injuries you caused to another person, up to your policy's limits.